espressif/esp-matter/examples/zigbee_bridge/README.md

 ## 2. Post Commissioning Setup

 ### 2.1 Discovering Zigbee Devices

+Commissioning the Matter Zigbee Bridge first, 0x7283 in description below is its Node Id.

 You can read the PartsList from the Bridge to get the number of the bridged devices.